-The marker to the Courtney Artillery is northeast of Gettysburg on Jones Avenue.
-(Jones Avenue tour map) The battery was commanded at the Battle of Gettysburg by Captain William A. Tanner.
+The marker to the Courtney Artillery is northeast of Gettysburg on Jones Avenue (Jones Avenue tour map) next to the Lutheran Village.
+The battery was commanded at the Battle of Gettysburg by Captain William A. Tanner.

 July 1.
 Arrived on the field with Early’s Division.
 Moved into battery on north side of Rock Creek.
 Opened an effective fire on Union infantry on south side of the creek.
 Ceased firing as the Confederate infantry advanced.